Towns and Villages of Transylvania Tour

 Day 5

-SIBIU – BIERTAN – SIGHISOARA (2h drive)
+SIBIU - BIERTAN - SIGHISOARA - TRANSYLVANIAN VILLAGE (2h drive)

 In the morning, you’ll set off for Sighisoara.
-On the way, you’ll take a detour for the UNESCO site of Biertan.
-Located in a beautiful rural area of Transylvania, the castle-church of Biertan is perched on a hill surrounded by old Saxon houses that preserve the medieval atmosphere.
+On the way, you’ll take a detour to the UNESCO site of Biertan.
+Located in a beautiful rural area of Transylvania, the castle-church of Biertan is perched on a hill surrounded by old Saxon houses which preserve the medieval atmosphere.
 You’ll enjoy a tour of the fortress and church, where you’ll learn the history of this place, and you’ll hear some funny stories.

 Day 6